ChrisCummins/phd/docs/index.rst

     $ source ~/clgen/bin/activate

-Install the latest release of CLgen using one of the following configurations:
+Install the latest release of CLgen using one of the three configurations:

 **1. CPU-only:** *slow performance, some features disabled.*